Search

 The key is to keep your short foot active in the last part of the movement.
 Stay strong and focus on your foot to combat the momentum.

-athlete doing a bowler squat from a single leg stance
+an athlete doing a bowler's squat to single leg stance

 Let’s add another plane into the movement: